 Remember: Although confidentiality related to HIV is enforced by the law, maintaining a client's confidentiality is also part of BAYADA's vision to be the world's most compassionate and trusted team of home health care professionals.

-BAYADA has a policy, "Confidentiality of Protected Health Information (PHI) - Communication."
-Per this policy, when using email to communicate protected health information, send emails securely by typing the keyword bayadasecure within the subject line.
+Per Policy 37-2199, when using email to communicate protected health information, send emails securely by typing the keyword bayadasecure within the subject line.